Manasquan, NJ –-(Ammoland.com)- NJ has a long and well-established reputation for having some of, if not the most strict Anti Gun laws in the Nation.

-Allowing the Legislators that support these draconian regulations to claim their doing something about violent crime, while turning a blind eye on the very real people who are devastated in the process.
+Allowing the Legislators that support these draconian regulations to claim they’re doing something about violent crime while turning a blind eye on the very real people who are devastated in the process.
 Brian Aitkens, formerly of My Laurel/Hoboken is only the most recent and high profile example, but there have been many, many, many others.

 People such as Thomas Cassidy, a former two service Military Veteran, NJ Dept of Corrections Officer, and Prosecutors Office Investigator who was railroaded by a corrupt and virulent Anti Gun mentality in Sussex County.
 His story can be found at Sussex County Justice .

-People like the infamous case of Joseph Pelleteri, who was found guilty of violating NJ’s absurd “Assault Weapons” Ban law, in the mid 90′s , because he possessed a .22 caliber rifle that held more then 15 rounds of ammunition in a fixed magazine tube, a rifle he won in a contest and placed in his safe without ever firing it.
-In fact,when authorities seized the weapon in question, it was noted that the manufacturers tags were still on it and it was obvious the firearm had never been used.
+People like the infamous case of Joseph Pelleteri, who was found guilty of violating NJ’s absurd “Assault Weapons” Ban law, in the mid 90’s, because he possessed a .22 caliber rifle that held more than 15 rounds of ammunition in a fixed magazine tube, a rifle he won in a contest and placed in his safe without ever firing it.
+In fact, when authorities seized the weapon in question, it was noted that the manufacturer’s tags were still on it and it was obvious the firearm had never been used.
 A judge in this case famously was quoted as saying that “when it comes to NJ and guns, the Citizen acts at his peril”.

 His offense?
 “Carrying” an unloaded, and locked in a case firearm without a NJ issued Permit to Carry, something that is impossible for any normal, law abiding Citizen to obtain.

 The economic impacts on the State as a whole are equally as bad.